 If you are unsure whether you should complete an IRAS form, please check with your supervisor in the first instance and then your Departmental Ethics Lead.

-Once internally approved, complete your submission to the NHS Integrated Research Approval System here.
+Once internally approved, complete your submission to the NHS Integrated Research Application System here.

 NHS Research Passport